hackerzhuli/unity_code_mcp/README.md

 ## ✨ Key Features

 - **🤖 Coding-Optimized**: Streamlined tools designed for efficient AI agent coding workflows
-- **⚡ High Performance**: Built in Rust for exceptional speed, minimal memory usage, and lightning-fast response times
+- **⚡ Lightweight and High Performance**: Built in Rust for exceptional speed, minimal memory usage, and lightning-fast response times.
+Uses only 1MB memory when the workspace is not a Unity Project, and only 10MB when it is and Unity Editor is open for the project.
+Also, the communication with Unity Editor is based on UDP, so it's minimal load for your system.
 - **🎯 Efficient Communication**: Minimal token usage with essential operations, only returns relevant information
 - **🧪 Test-Driven**: Comprehensive test execution and reporting capabilities
 - **📦 Self-Contained**: Single binary with no runtime dependencies (no Node.js, Python, or .NET required)